MalcolmMashig/detectCNVs/README.md

 samtools-1.14: the genomic sequence processing toolset that was utilized for a number of post-processing steps (converting SAM files to clean/indexed BAM files)

-SECNVs: the SECNVs CNV simulator (alternative to CNV-Sim) that requires a target regions BED file and reference fasta file as input.
-Some adaptations were made to ensure the simulator runs under python3.
+SECNVs: We were unable to push this directory to Github, and so please download it with "git clone https://github.com/YJulyXing/SECNVs.git", This is the SECNVs CNV simulator (alternative to CNV-Sim) that requires a target regions BED file and reference fasta file as input.
+Some adaptations were made to ensure the simulator runs under python3, and python2 will be required for the simulator calls described later on.

 simulate.R: the function simulate is responsible for carrying out both resampleBamCounts and computeAcc (mentioned above).
 The function takes in a boolean variable for whether or not regions will be weighted, what those regions are (optional), what transition probability (weight) should be utilized in the HMM for those regions (optional), and lastly what transition probability should be utilized if weighting is false.
 This function carries out the typical ExomeDepth workflow of calling CNVs based on read depth data (which includes a number of different steps), and then essentially evaluates accuracy of the calls.